-UCP of Central Florida recognizes that good nutrition and regular physical activity affect the health and well-being of all students.
-Furthermore, research suggests that there is a positive correlation between a student's health and well-being and his/her ability to learn.
-Moreover, schools can play an important role in the developmental process by which students establish their health and nutrition habits by providing nutritious meals and snacks through the schools' meal programs, supporting the development of good eating habits and promoting increased physical activity both in and out of school.
+UCP of Central Florida recognizes that good nutrition, regular physical activity, and wellness education affect the health and well-being of all students.
+Research indicates that there is a positive correlation between a student's health and well-being and their ability to learn.
+Schools can play an important role in the developmental process by which students establish their health and nutrition habits by providing nutritious meals and snacks through the schools' meal programs, supporting the development of good eating habits and promoting increased physical activity both in and out of school.